I think we’ve all been there.

 If I was in your shoes and every day was the same, I would be worried.

-Pretty much every good role that I’ve been in I have been able to say that the variety is the best thing about the job.
+In pretty much every good role that I’ve been in, I have been able to say that variety is the best thing about the job.
 For most PAs, every day is entirely different, and that is what we love.

 If every day is the same and you have little or no variety, it could be that you have outgrown the role.

-Also, if you are so good at your job that any problem is easily solved and you don’t get that rush of excitement when something new crops up – also a sign!
+Also, if you are so good at your job, any problem is easily solved, and you don’t get that rush of excitement when something new crops up – also a sign!

-Okay, this is a tricky one for PAs because we often ask ourselves ‘where is this role going?’
+Okay, this is tricky for PAs because we often ask ourselves, ‘where is this role going?’

 Firstly, many of us are put in pay brackets that don’t reflect our worth.

 Secondly, our role is not part of the career development path within the organisation, so there aren’t any promotions or job title changes available, and thirdly moving from being a PA to a non-board level Executive to an EA to a CEO doesn’t necessarily mean that the tasks and the day to day change.

 So traditional growth within an Assistant’s career is quite challenging to find anyway!

 If you find that you are not being given any new opportunities to grow within your current role, and this could be new projects, being allowed to travel with your Exec or having a new job title so that you can get a pay rise, then it is time to ask if you are outgrowing your PA role.